 505 Sixth Ave, San Diego, CA 92101

 The comfortably divey atmosphere at Tivoli Bar and Grill draws rambunctious crowds before Padres games.
 Don’t let the humble surroundings of beer posters fool you.
 The food served by this establishment, inside a 130-year-old building in the Gaslamp Quarter, is far better than you’d expect at a true dive.
-Mexican grilled corn and grilled chicken chimichurri, anyone?
+Pollo asado tacos and carne asada fries, anyone?
 The prices are more than reasonable, with game day specials like cheap drafts and pitchers.
 The joint still sports the original bar from when the building was converted from a boarding house into a saloon in 1885.
 Built in Boston, the bar was shipped around Cape Horn in the days long before the Panama Canal.

 The Blind Burro